CNES/aviso-fes/docs/source/pyfes.rst

 sacrifices some accuracy.
 Regardless of the chosen precision, all internal computations are performed using double precision.

-PyFES can now run two prediction engines:
+PyFES supports two prediction engines:

 * **FES/Darwin** (``engine: darwin``): the historical engine using Schureman/Darwin
   nodal corrections and admittance handling.